B.A., Grinnell College; Ph.D., California Institute of Technology

 I primarily teach courses in biochemistry and introductory chemistry at Wellesley.
 In these courses, I place a particular emphasis on fostering student group work and increasing student exposure to research methods and data analysis.
 One particular interest of mine is incorporating computational modeling methods throughout the curriculum.
 To this end, I developed a series of computer lab activities for the core biochemistry courses.
 In addition, I have taught an upper-level courses on computational chemistry, often with a focus on the molecular modeling of biochemical systems.
 An article describing some of the computational activities used in these course was published in BAMBED, and these activities can be downloaded from my lab website.
 It was a very pleasant surprise to receive the Pinanski Prize in Teaching from the college in 2009.

 Currently, I am serving as the Director of Wellesley's Program in Biological Chemistry as well as on the Trustee Committee for Academic Affairs and the Faculty Benefits Committee.
-In recent years, I also have been involved with the Wellesley community through working with the Agenda Committee (co-chair 11-12), the Medical Professions Advisory Committee, the Ruhlman committee, the Junior Faculty Research Seminar series and as the president and vice-president of the Wellesley Sigma Xi chapter.
+In recent years, I also have been involved with the Wellesley community through working with the Agenda Committee (co-chair 11-12), the Faculty Benefits Committee (chair 14-15), the Medical Professions Advisory Committee, the Ruhlman committee, the Junior Faculty Research Seminar series and as the president and vice-president of the Wellesley Sigma Xi chapter.
 I regularly review articles for a number of journals (e.g. PNAS, the Biophysical Journal, FEBS Letters, FEBS Journal, and Peptides) and have reviewed grant proposals for various agencies, including Research Corporation and the Netherland Organization for Scientific Research.

 For more information on my research, please visit the Elmore Lab website.